nobody5050/MCBES-old/README.md

 #### MCBES is a powerful fast minecraft proxy server. built for minecraft pocket 0.6.1 and minecraft Pi edition 0.1.1

 ### Why python?
 Python is fast, easy to write, easy for fix bugs.
-Note, Runs Python 3.4. no requirements.txt as of yet
+Note, Runs Python 3.4.

 ### Release date?
 NA yet.
 I may never release, we shall see